full

 Speaker:

-He was an amalgamation of the features that made up the man
+An amalgamation of the features that made up the man

 Speaker: